greystartrustfunds-code/Greystartrustfund/client/README.md

 ---

-**Note**: This project was created as a modern recreation of the Exon Energy website using React, Vite, and Tailwind CSS.
+**Note**: This project was created as a modern recreation of the GreyStartTrust Fund Energy website using React, Vite, and Tailwind CSS.
 It demonstrates best practices in modern web development while maintaining the original design intent.